Chapter 2: Perfect Strangers

 All three rounds went wide, leaving the two canine-like creatures awkwardly surrounded by thin vapor trails.
 With a bemused expression, the one in front cleared his throat and leaned forward to offer politely: "Maybe the scope needs to be adjusted?
 Also, uh...did you actually say 'die, you monsters'?"

 Tucker groaned and stepped forward while unholstering his pistol.
 "Holy fuck, dude, you SUCK.
 I got this!"
 In response, the shotgun-wielding alien growled and lunged past his companion, raising the shortened weapon as the turquoise soldier took aim at the charging stranger with his magnum.
 But before any more shots could be fired, the feminine lupine hopped quickly to the side before leaping with surprising speed toward his partner's back.

-The chupadore stared down at him speechlessly, and then finally attempted to reload his rifle as the feminine male groaned and rolled his eyes.
+Church stared down at him speechlessly, and then finally attempted to reload his rifle as the feminine male groaned and rolled his eyes again.
 "Seriously?"
 He slid forward and simply reached up to slap the clip out of Church's grip, leaving the soldier stupefied.
 "No. Bad...blue...thingy.
 We're not bad guys!"
-He glanced past the gaping fi'la to see Tucker wrestling uselessly with his partner, the much-heavier creature pinning the slender chupadore with only mild effort.
+He glanced past the gaping soldier to see Tucker wrestling uselessly with his partner, the much-heavier alien pinning Tucker with only a mild amount of effort.
 "Lone!
 Don't hurt the little guy, he was just...trying to shoot you."